judreg/javascript-essential-training-challenges/README.md

-# javascript-essential-traning-challenges
+# javascript-essential-training-challenges
-This repository contains my solutions for the `JavaScript Essential Traning` LinkedIn course challenges.
+This repository contains my solutions for the `JavaScript Essential Training` LinkedIn course challenges.